Python-GIS-book/site/source/part2/chapter-06/md/07-nearest-neighbour.md

 stop_kdt
 ```

 Now we have initialized a `KDTree` index structure by populating it with stop coordinates.
-By doing this, we can make very fast queries and find out which of the approx. 8000 stops is closest to specific buildings.
+By doing this, we can make very efficient queries to find out which of the ~8000 stops is closest to specific buildings.
 To do this, we can use the `.query()` method which goes through all the input coordinates (i.e. buildings) and very quickly calculates which of them is the closest, 2nd closest etc. The method returns the distances to the K-number of nearest neighbors as well as the index of the closest `stop` to the given building.
 By passing an argument `k=3`, we can specify that we want to find three closest neighbors for each building:

 ```python
 # Find the three nearest neighbors from stop KD-Tree for each building